-Aishwarya Rai Bachchan's Dramatic Act Gets MOCKED; A Famous Designer Says 'Halloween Is Next Year'
+Aishwarya Rai Bachchan's Dramatic Act Gets MOCKED; Famous Designer Says 'Halloween Is Next Year'

 ‘Halloween Is Next Month’

-While sharing Aishwarya's picture from Paris Fashion Week, Wendell Rodricks wrote, "@loreal you have one of the prettiest girls in the world and this is how you do her makeup and dress her?
-Sack the stylist for this sack dress with a note that Halloween is next month"
+While sharing Aishwarya's picture from the Paris Fashion Week, Wendell Rodricks wrote, "@loreal you have one of the prettiest girls in the world and this is how you do her makeup and dress her?
+Sack the stylist for this sack dress with a note that Halloween is next month."

 Netizens Nod Along With Wendell Rodricks